 On August 27, 2012, as amended on November 13, 2014, the Company entered into a Mining Exploration Activities Agreement with the NunatuKavut Community Council (the "NunatuKavut"), the political representative body of the Inuit of South-Central Labrador.
 The agreement solidifies a relationship that has evolved through the Company's activity in and around NunatuKavut communities on the south coast.
 The agreement sets out a respectful way forward, meeting the interests of and ensuring mutual benefit for both parties.
-Key elements in the agreement address environmental protocols and safeguards for matters of historic values.
+Key elements in the agreement address environmental protocols and safeguards for matters of historic value.
 The agreement also sets out hiring and business opportunities for NunatuKavut members and communities as well as certain financial considerations.
-During the year ended November 30, 2016, the Company issued to NunatuKavut 814,286 common shares at the fair value of \$44,786 and 357,143 warrants at the fair value of \$3,571.
 The agreement will continue indefinitely unless one or both parties elect to terminate.